BORN: Edmonton, Alberta, almost in an elevator after my parents had been out dancing 'til 3 AM.

 Reading is my guilty pleasure (when I know I should be writing).
 I love fiction, autobiographical, biographical, non-fiction, poetry and scientific.
 Favourite authors include Paul William Roberts, Charles Panati, Sherrill Wark, Arianna Huffington, Robert Shaw, Jack London, Caleb Carr, Thomas Harris and Oscar Wilde.
 For poetical inspiration, I turn to Walt Whitman, Dorothy Parker and Pablo Neruda.

 Dayum!
 Talk about a long-winded diatribe.
 You're almost at the end.
 I congratulate you for getting this far.
 Only a little more to go.

-Many things hold my interest, such as photographing street art, staying fit and enjoying fun times with family and friends.
-Some of my very favourite things are music from the 60's & 70's, cycling, stand-up comedy, sun-dried tomato in a salad, Pinot Noir, ice-cold Corona with lime, G&T's, movies and documentaries and last but not least leisure and adventure travel.
+Many things hold my interest: photographing street art, staying fit and enjoying fun times with family and friends.
+Some of my very favourite things are music from the 60's & 70's, cycling, stand-up comedy, sun-dried tomato in a salad, Pinot Noir, ice-cold Corona with lime, G&T's, movies and documentary film and last but not least leisure and adventure travel.
 Things I particularly loathe: deception and going without sleep (notwithstanding the obvious exception for the latter).
 What really gets my goat though are those who dole out favouritism to a select few vs. treating everyone the same, with a sense of fair-play.
 It's not that complicated to figure out and I don't care what lies you tell yourself.
 You are not actively practicing integrity if you're doing so solely because it's convenient or politically expedient.